CLIMATE CHANGE CONTROVERSY

 THE RETURN: Chronicles of Elysium’s Passage

-1. The Ascent is the first novel in the Chronicles of Elysium’s Passage that’s foundational to everything that happens in the following narratives that embark on an adventure that will surprise and delight the reader like no other book.
+1. The Ascent is the first novel in the Chronicles of Elysium’s Passage that’s foundational to everything that happens in the following narratives, which embark on an adventure that will surprise and delight the reader like no other book.

-It all begins with an extreme adventure of climbing a remote and challenging mountain somewhere in the Andean Mountains.
+It all begins with an extreme adventure of climbing a remote and challenging mountain somewhere in the Andes Mountains.
 Just as James, the protagonist, is about to reach the mountain summit, he falls into an abyss that leaves him in a coma for almost a year.

-After being airlifted by a forestry helicopter and flown back to London, where his body remains for almost a year.
-Eventually, he learns it was not him but his body that was rescued.
+After being airlifted by a forestry helicopter and flown back to London, where his body remained for almost a year.
+Eventually, he learns it was not he but his body that was rescued.
 Several days later, without understanding what happened, he continues to climb to the summit in an alternate dimension of higher consciousness.

 Fortuitously, he meets two adventurers on the summit ridge who are no longer of this world.
-After that, his surreal life leads him to several new adventures in the subsequent chronicles that include a rich mix of adventure, romance, and fantasy, along with profound discussions of philosophy, spirituality and the afterlife.
+After that, his surreal life leads him to several new adventures in the subsequent chronicles, which include a rich mix of adventure, romance, and fantasy, along with profound discussions of philosophy, spirituality, and the afterlife.

 2. The Summit, the second novel in the Chronicles of Elysium’s Passage, carries on where James, the narrator and protagonist, is taught more about a multidimensional reality that he finds difficult to comprehend.